tsrhall87/Resume/README.md

 #### UK Helicopter Exchange Officer (USA) | US Army | 2018 - 2020
-UK Apache Pilot representing the British Army during a three-year exchange with a US Army Unit Aviation Unit
+UK Apache Pilot representing the British Army during a three-year exchange with a US Army Unit Aviation Unit.

 > *	Sole individual chosen to represent the British Army on the Apache exchange, due to reliability, professional bearing and work ethic.
 Selected having been awarded best overall and best tactical student on one of the military’s most demanding courses.
 > *	Led US teams on multiple high tempo and demanding operations in Afghanistan, flying over 350 hours in a 7 month period.